painebenjamin/app.enfugue.ai/README.md

     <img src="https://github.com/painebenjamin/app.enfugue.ai/blob/main/docs/settings.png?raw=true" alt="A window in the ENFUGUE interface offering multiple settings options" />
 </p>

 Once enabled in the settings menu, you will be taken to a login screen.
-The default user is `enfugue` and default password is `password`.
+The default user and password are both `enfugue`, all lowercase.
 You can change any other user's password as an administrator.

 If you ever forget your password, you can reset the root password by creating a file named `password_reset.txt` in the enfugue cache directory with the desired new password, then restart the server.
 The cache directory is located at `~/.cache/enfugue/`, where `~` is your home directory or user directory, depending on platform.